 Verify the professional credentials of your practitioner.
 Please be aware that some practitioners who offer hair analysis do not have medical training.
 This is a health and safety concern.
 To prevent harm, if you have a serious health condition or are taking pharmaceuticals to control the symptoms of a condition, it is important to work with a practitioner that also has a medical background (e.g. DO, DAOM, L/C.Ac, MD, ND, PA, RN, etc.).
 A practitioner with professional medical training has the ability to assess medical complications and make the necessary recommendations to ensure patient safety.

 Because privacy is important, we do not publish practitioner names or contact information.
 However, if you are having difficulty finding a qualified practitioner, we are happy to provide you with a recommendation.

 Please fill in the Practitioner Request Form and we will send you a recommendation for a qualified practitioner.

-TMA (Tissue Mineral Analysis) is an established clinical assay method used for biomonitoring by medical professionals and researchers worldwide. hTMA has been used for more than 100 years in animal research, and for identifying metal toxicity in humans.
-In fact, hair analysis is recommended by the E.P.A. as a testing protocol for metal toxicity, such as lead.
-Using hTMA for ‘biochemistry optimization’ is more a recent advancement (40 years).
+TMA (Tissue Mineral Analysis) is an established clinical assay method used for biomonitoring by medical professionals and researchers worldwide. hTMA has been used for more than 100 years in animal research, and is widely used for identifying metal toxicity in humans today.
+In fact, hair analysis is recommended by the E.P.A. as a preferred testing protocol for metal toxicity (e.g., lead).
+Using hTMA for ‘biochemistry optimization’ is a recent advancement (40 years).
 Nutritional therapy guided by hTMA is an evolving science with proven clinical success.